dhingratul/Player-Tracking/README.md

 ## License

-This software is released under the [MIT License]
+This source code is released under the [MIT License]

 ## Credits
 - OpenCV documentation